Standards, Learning, and Training

 CoC 101/201 Webinars

-The videos in this webinar series were recorded during the 2021 CoC monthly membership meetings and were presented by Pat Leslie, RTFH NOFO consultant.
+The videos in this webinar series were recorded primarily during the CoC monthly membership meetings and were presented by Pat Leslie, RTFH NOFO consultant.
 This series is intended to provide an overview of the CoC and its roles and responsibilities.
 They include an introduction to the Five HUD On-Line Information Systems, the HUD CoC Funding Cycle, Data Gathering and Recording, and an in-depth understanding of the e-SNAPS system.

 - CoC 101 Session 1: The Big Picture – 12/2020 video link

 - CoC 101 Session 2: Overview of Five HUD On-line Information Systems – 1/2021 video link

-- CoC 101 Session 3: Overview of Additional Five HUD On line Information Systems
+- CoC 101 Session 3: Overview of Additional Five HUD Online Information Systems – 3/2021 video link

 - CoC 101 Session 4: HUD CoC Funding Cycle – 3/2021 video link